 Your child will probably have forgotten how to complete quite a few of the questions.
 If needed, change the numbers in each question to make them easier because this will still require your child to think hard and remember a process.
 If they still can't work it out, feel free to show them, but try using different numbers rather than the exact same question.
 There are answers to each question on the website in case you get stuck.

 Interleaved practice

 Number:

-1. Complete the following number sequence:
+1. Complete the following number sequence and describe the rule used: